cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 |--new-domain |Yes | - |A new domain name |
 |--include-subdomains |No |False |If set, all subdomains are renamed as well, i.e. when renaming domain.com → domain.eu the corresponding subdomain will be renamed as well test.domain.com → test.domain.eu.|

-## Web UI Integration
+## Web UI integration

 ### ui-user-info script

-This script returns information about the current user opening Web UI Used only in UI part of the LVE Manager and utilities.
+This script should return information about the current user opening Web UI Used only in UI part of the LVE Manager and utilities.

-*Input value (first positional argument) — the current authentication token, passed on plugin open *Expected data format
+* Input value (first positional argument) — the current authentication token, passed on plugin open (for example, <span class="notranslate">`open.php?token=hash`</span>)
+* Expected data format

 ```
 {
     "userName": "user1",
+    "userId": 1000,
     "userType": "user",
     "lang": "en",
     "userDomain": "current-user-domain.com"
 }
 ```

-User name is used in queries to Selectors.
+* **userName** is used in queries to Selectors.
+* **userId** - system user ID if exist.
+May be used in future functions.
-**userType** - can have the following values: “user”, “reseller”, “admin” **lang** - used to identify a current locale in the user interface (‘en’, ‘ru’ - two-character language code) **userDomain** - a current user domain.
+* **userType** - can have the following values: “user”, “reseller”, “admin”
+* **lang** - used to identify a current locale in the user interface (‘en’, ‘ru’ - two-character language code)
+* **userDomain** - a current user domain.
 It can be the default domain or any selected user domain.
 Used to display in Selector.
 For example, in DirectAdmin the control panel opens only if a domain is selected — the selected domain is set.
 In cPanel, a domain is not selected — the default domain is set.
 If a domain is absent —  leave empty.

 The following configuration file parameters are used to determine the location of the plugin UI part.

-**basePath** - the path to copy file assets to make them available from the control panel.
+* **base_path** - the path to copy file assets to make them available from the control panel.
 Optional if `/usr/share/l.v.e-manager/commons` and `/usr/share/l.v.e-manager/panelless-version/lvemanager` are available from the control panel and the paths to this directory in web server are set.
+Files are copied or replaced by <span class="notranslate">`yum update lvemanager`</span> command.

-**baseUri** - the URI of LVE Manager files
+* **base_uri** - the URI of LVE Manager files

 ## PHP-based integration of WEB UI with the control panel